oluwabusayo-o/p1.OluwabusayoOyekanmi/README.md

 iii.
 The screen is blank. no instruction as to what to do to get the timer started.
 You just guess by pressing numbers.

-  6. Suggest the improvements to make on the control interface.
-Sketch your solution and justify your design decisions.
+**6. Suggest the improvements to make on the control interface.
+Sketch your solution and justify your design decisions.**

 i.
 My approach is to make the design as simple and as easy to use as possible.
 The major use of a microwave by most people is to heat up food.
 The goal is to make the user interface easy to use and understand for every first time user.